-Investor and shareholder relations of \$623,838 (2020 - \$265,291) consists of expenses related to activities creating awareness for the Company and its projects.
-The expenses are higher in the current year due to more financing activities and programs conducted in the US and European markets.
+Investor and shareholder relations of \$208,779 (2021 - \$75,071) consists of expenses related to activities creating awareness for the Company and its projects.
+The higher expenses in the current three-month period is due to the Company's listing on the OTCQB and the extension of some marketing contracts from the prior year.